Skip to main content

 Travel Grant

 Willamette University will cover all costs associated with travel and participation in our A2E fly-in program.
-Once invited to attend the program, participants will receive information regarding event registration which will include logistics for flight and/or ground transportation, hotel accommodations, and dietary needs.
+Once invited to attend the program, participants will receive information regarding event registration which will include logistics for flight and/or ground transportation, overnight accommodations, and dietary needs.
 The travel grant can also cover costs for one guest to join the participating student.
 A guest may include, but is not limited to a parent, guardian, counselor, older sibling or any other individual who has been supporting the student’s college search and decision process.

 Virtual Access to Excellence